 I had no problem getting rid of my two coffee tables.
 One was a black square Ikea LACK table, the kind everyone owned at one point, which I got for free.
 The other I also got for free from a neighbor who was moving.

-But, it was difficult for me to part with my puffy leather couch.
+But, it was difficult for me to part with my expensive puffy leather couch.
 Sure, it was over-sized for the space, but it was real leather, in great condition, and comfortable; I mean, you really sank into the thing.

 Now we have almost all new living room furniture.
 We’ve made other improvements like painting the fireplace, adding a glass fireplace door, putting up floating wall shelves, and getting a new coffee table made by a local craftsman.
 It’s all great of course, and I don’t miss my old furniture!